MicrosoftDocs/win32/desktop-src/com/modifying-the-security-defaults-for-a-computer.md

 ---
 title: Modifying the Security Defaults for a Computer
-description: Modifying the Security Defaults for a Computer ms.assetid: 'c6d84375-59ea-42d5-87f9-af514b6f7d7c'
+description: Modifying the Security Defaults for a Computer ms.assetid: c6d84375-59ea-42d5-87f9-af514b6f7d7c ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Modifying the Security Defaults for a Computer

 It is not recommended that you change the system-wide security settings, because this will affect all COM server applications that do not set their own process-wide security, and might prevent them from working properly.
 If you are changing the system-wide security settings to affect the security settings for a particular COM application, then you should instead change the process-wide security settings for that particular COM application.
 For more information about setting process-wide security, see [Setting Process-Wide Security](setting-processwide-security.md).

-Certain values in the registry determine security settings for applications that do not call [**CoInitializeSecurity**](coinitializesecurity.md).
+Certain values in the registry determine security settings for applications that do not call [**CoInitializeSecurity**](/windows/win32/combaseapi/nf-combaseapi-coinitializesecurity?branch=master).
 You can modify these settings using Dcomcnfg.exe.

 For more information, see the following topics: